Niaram/GameOfLifeKata/README.md

-# GameOfLikeKata
+# Game of Life Kata
-Kata Game of Like from https://codingdojo.org/kata/GameOfLife/
+Kata Game of Life from https://codingdojo.org/kata/GameOfLife/